semgrep/semgrep-docs/docs/semgrep-ci/configuring-blocking-and-errors-in-ci.md

 The process to enforce a block on a PR or MR after Semgrep exits with error code `1` is dependent on your CI provider.
 Review your CI provider's documentation for further information.

-If Semgrep encounters an internal error, it sends an anonymous crash report to a crash-reporting server and returns exit code `2`.
-Review your CI provider's documentation for further information on how to handle this error code, such as failing the pipeline job.
+If Semgrep encounters an internal error, it sends an anonymous crash report to a crash-reporting server.
+By default, it returns exit code 0 in CI.
+If you would prefer to catch internal errors, review the options below and the Semgrep exit codes reference to determine how you want to handle each exit code.

 :::info
 See [CLI reference](/cli-reference#exit-codes) for more information about Semgrep exit codes.